-Anyone sending a sketch and description may mickly ascertain our opinion free whether an evention is probably patentable.
-Communications strictly confidential.
-Handbook on Patents icientific American handsomely illustrated weekly.
-Largest cir-lation of any scientific journal.
-Terms, \$5 a ar; four months, \$1.
+A handsomely illustrated weekly.
+Targest cir-culation of any scientific journal.
+Terms, \$8 a year; four months, \$1.
 Sold by all newsdealers.
-MUNN & CO.
-36 1 Broadway, New York Branch Office, 665 F St., Washington, D. C. Chancery Order.
+MUNN & CO, 36 1Broadway, Naw York Branch Office, 665 P St., Washington, D. C.

+Chancery Order

-CTATE OF MICHIGAN, TO Court for the County of Washes in Chancery.
-Louisa Kittle, complete vs. Charles T. T. Kittle, defendant.
-State of Michigan, County of Washes, ss.
-Fred W. Green, being sworn, says that he is solicitor for the plainant in the above entitled causes that he is informed by Thomas K. that he is informed by Thomas Rya verily believes that the defendant of T. T. Kittle, resides out of the Michigan and in the state of Indian FRED W. G Subscribed and sworn to before me 16th day of June, A. D. 1902.
-WILLIS L. WATKINS, Judge of Probate Washtenaw County, M State of Michigan: In the Circuit for the County of Washtenaw, in Chang Upon due proof by affidavit that Char T. Kittle, defendant in the above tled cause pending in this Court, rest out of the said state of Michigan and in state of Indiana, and on motion of h W. Green, solicitor for complainant ordered that the said defendant do an and answer the bill of complaint field the said cause within four months for the date of this order, else the said bill complaint shall be taken as confess And further, that this order be published within twenty days from this daie, in Chelsea Herald a newspaper printed said county of Washtenaw, and be lished therein once in each week for weeks in succession; such publicati however, shall not be necessary in case copy of this order be served on the a defendant personally, at least twenty debefore the time herein prescribed for Dated this 16th day of June, A.D.
-19 E. D. KINNE, Circuit Judge A true copy; Attest, PHILIP BLUM, JR., Register, KAKKKK THOUSANDS of men are priseners of disease as securely as though they were confined behind the bars.
-Many have forged their own chains by the vices of early youth, exposure to contagious disease, or the excesses of manhood.
+CITATE OF MICHIGAN, The Ocurt for the County of w in Chancery.
+Louisa Kittle, complete vs. Charles T. T. Kittle, defendant State of Michigan, County of W. Daw, so.
+Fred W. Green, being eworn, says that he is solicitor for the plainant in the above entitled calls that he is informed by Thomas Ryan verily bulieves that the defendant of T. Kittle, resides out of the land to the state of Indian FRED W. GH Subscribed and aworn to before a for the County of Washtenaw, in Chas

+16th day of June, A. D. 1808.
+Willia L. WATEIRS Judge of Probate Washtenaw County, Me State of Michigan: In the Circuit of

+Upon due proof by affidavit that Co

+T. Kittle, defendant in the about thed cause pending in this Court out of the said state of Michigan and state of Indiana, and on motion of a W. Green, solicitor for complainant ordered that the said defendant do and and answer the bill of complaint her the said cause within four months the date of this order, else the said bill complaint shall be taken as confe And further, that this order be public within twenty days from this dais, it Chelsea Herald a newspaper prime said county of Washienaw, and be lished therein once in each week for weeks in succession; such publication however, shall not be necessary in case copy of this order be served on the defendant personally, at least twenty before the time herein prescribed for appearance.

+Dated this 16th day of June, A.D.
+16 E. D. KINNE, Circuit Judge A true copy; Attest.
+PHILIP BLUM, JR., Register as though they were confined behind the bars.
+Many have forged their own chains by the vices of early youth exposure to contagious disease, or the excesses of manhood.
 They feel they are not the men they ought to be or used to be.
-The vim, vigor, and vitality of manhood are lacking.
-Are you nervous and despondent? tired in the morning? have you to force yourself through the day's work? have you little and bition and energy? are you irritable and excitable? eyes ennken, depressed and haggard looking? memory poor and brain fagged? have you weak back with dreams and losses at night? deposit in urine? weak sexually?-you have Nervous Debility and Seminal Weakness.
-Our NEW METHOD TREATMENT is guaranteed to Cure or No Pay.
-25 years in Detroit.
-Bank Security.
-Beware of quacks-Consult old established, reliable physicians.
-Compultation Free.
-Beeks Free.
+They feel they are not the men they ought to be or used to be.
+They feel they are not the men they ought to be or used to be.
+They wim, vigor, and vitality or manhood are lacking.
+Any you nervous and despondent? tired in the morning? have you to force yourself through the day's work? have you little and bition and energy? are you irritable and excitable? green enough the day's work? memory poor and brain fagged? have you weak back with dreams and losses at night? deposit in urine? weak sexually?-you have Nervous Debility and Seminal Weakness

+KAK KAN KAK KakkK

+Our NEW METHOD TREATMENT is guaraated to Cure or No Pay.
+26 years in Detroit.
+Bank Becurity.
+Beware of quacks-Consult old established reliable physicians.
+Communitation Free.
+Books Free.
 Write for Question Blank for Home Treatment.
+Kennedy

-Drs.
-Kennedy 148 SHELBY STREET.
+148 GEBLBY STREET.
 DETROIT, MICH.
-Kak Kan Kan Kan Kan Kak
+KAK KAK KAK KAK KAK

-Lawn Swings and Settees, Hammock Chairs, Camp Chairs and Stools, Ironing Tables, Wash Benches, Etc. Agents easily make \$5 TO \$10 PER DAY.
-Will furnish samples at reduced prices to those desiring agency.
-Exclusive territory Clearfield Wooden-Ware Co.
+AGENTS WANTED Lawn Swings and Settees, Hammock Chairs, Camp Chairs and Stools, Browing Tables, Wash Benches, Etc.

+Agents easily make \$5 TO \$10 PER DAY

+> Will furnish samples at reduced prices to those desiring agency.
+Exclusive territory given.
+Address,